 - Press towards the dark side to prevent dark colors from overshadowing light colors.

-Our Review of the 4 Best Steam Irons for Sewing or Quilting:
+The 4 Best Steam Irons for Sewing or Quilting:

 Now that you’ve got the technique down, you’ll need a good iron.
 Which one do you choose?
 Here are our four favorite quilting irons: